Easter Kugelhopf (Central Europe Sunday Cake)

 Ingredients

-As I’ve already mentioned, this Kugelhopf uses ingredients common to any yeasted, fruited bake common to Europe.
+As I’ve mentioned, this Kugelhopf uses ingredients common to any yeasted, fruited bake in Europe.

-- I like to use instant yeast as it is the easiest to work with for the home baker.
+- I like to use instant yeast as it is the easiest for the home baker to work with.

-- As you’re already zesting an orange use it’s fresh juice in the recipe too.
+- As you’re already zesting an orange, you can use its fresh juice in the recipe, too.
 But if you’re going down the zested lemon route instead, you can use fresh orange juice from a carton.

-- Whole milk always creates a richer crumb in bakes, but you can just use what you’ve got open.
+- Whole milk always creates a richer crumb in bakes, but you can use whatever you have open.

 - Use European butter if you can find it as it contains roughly 2% more butterfat than American butter, which will provide a richer crumb.